amarchen/helloworld-pro-sailfish/README.md

 Sailfish app with QML test
 =========

 A minimal project for demonstrating the project structure with a simple app and a couple of QML tests that verify stuff in both UI level and under UI level.
 In the bright future it might be the ideal super-polished good app template with all the minimal stuff you need in real app, but nothing else.
+Works with Sailfish OS update 10 (from Dec 2014)

 Quick-start your own app
 ------------